-This article shows you how to add a server-side script such as REST or RSS as a data source, how to test the data source connection, and then how to display the information returned by the server-side script by creating a Data View on your site.
+In Microsoft SharePoint Designer 2010, you can add a server-side script such as REST or RSS as a data source, test the data source connection, and then display the information returned by the server-side script by creating a Data View on your site.
 This topic demonstrates through an example of how you can use a server-side script in a data connection to create rich data views.

-Important If your site resides on a server running Windows SharePoint Services, the default settings on the server require that your server administrator first edit the Web.config file on the server before you can connect to a server-side script, as described in the section Test the data source connection.
-If your site resides on a server running Microsoft Office SharePoint Server 2007, you can connect to a server-side script without making any changes on the server.
+Important If your site resides on a server running SharePoint Foundation 2010, the default settings on the server require that your server administrator first edit the Web.config file on the server before you can connect to a server-side script, as described in the section Test the data source connection.
+If your site resides on a server running Microsoft SharePoint Server 2010, you can connect to a server-side script without making any changes on the server.

 In this article